samvera-labs/geomash/README.md

 # Bplgeo

 This is a geographic parsing library.
-Beyond regular parsing to mapquest, bing, and google apis, it also can parse subject strings and query against TGN.
+Beyond regular parsing to mapquest api, bing api, and google api, it also can parse subject strings and query against TGN and geonames.

-As I'm short for time, full documentation and code cleanup/standardization will happen on Friday, February 21st.

 ## Installation